lhannest/harangle-web/README.md

 ## Running

 1. Start the mock server: `python mock_server.py` (listens on `http://localhost:8000`).
-2. Open the pages directly in a browser:
+2. Visit the pages through the server in your browser, for example:
-   - `index.html` shows the login with a fallback mock sign-in button.
+   - `http://localhost:8000/index.html` shows the login with a fallback mock sign-in button.
-   - `groups.html` lists groups fetched from the backend and links to `calendar.html` with the selected group.
+   - `http://localhost:8000/groups.html` lists groups fetched from the backend and links to `calendar.html` with the selected group.
-   - `settings.html` lets you edit your username, choose calendars, and review events from the server.
+   - `http://localhost:8000/settings.html` lets you edit your username, choose calendars, and review events from the server.
-   - `calendar.html` displays the current month via FullCalendar and loads busy-hour data for the chosen group.
+   - `http://localhost:8000/calendar.html` displays the current month via FullCalendar and loads busy-hour data for the chosen group.